Seahawks history shows how quickly things can change from one week to the next in NFL

 In a three-week span in 1979, Seattle beat Atlanta on a Monday night while gaining 411 yards, lost to the Rams the following Sunday while being held to minus-7 yards (still an NFL record for offensive futility) and then beat Cleveland 29-24 while gaining 427 yards (and to make things even more bizarre, the Atlanta and Cleveland games were on the road, the faceplant against the Rams in the Kingdome).

-Okay, so we’ll grant that’s a 40-year dip into NFL history.
+OK, so we’ll grant that’s a 40-year dip into NFL history.

-But it’s a lesson in the week-to-week rollercoaster that can be the NFL that holds up to this day, repeated anew each season, if maybe not usually so extreme.
+But it’s a lesson in the week-to-week roller coaster that can be the NFL that holds up to this day, repeated anew each season, if maybe not usually so extreme.

 Which brings us to Sunday’s game at Pittsburgh.